danielraffel/Post-Strava-Activities-to-Ghost/README.md

 ### Google Cloud Scheduler

 Set up a Google Cloud Scheduler job with frequency `0 */5 * * *` set to target type `HTTP` and HTTP method `GET` to trigger the URL for `stravaTokenRefresh/index.js`.
 This will run every 5 hours and will keep your Strava access token refreshed and valid.
-It will update your secret manager.
+It will update the values stored in Google Cloud Secret Manager.

 ### Conclusion